cjacker/opensource-toolchain-pic/README.md

 This tutorial focus on 8-bit PIC mcu. aka PIC12/PIC16/PIC18 series.

-By the way, MicroChip seems do not care about "opensource" at all, it even does not provide a 'free' and 'full-feature' and 'close-source' compiler for 8-bit PIC. the offcial mplabX IDE use XC8 compiler, and with a free license you won't get the best optimizations, that means you have to buy a pro license.
+By the way, MicroChip does not provide a 'free' and 'full-feature' and 'close-source' compiler for 8-bit PIC. the offcial MPLABX IDE use XC8 compiler, and with a free license you won't get the best optimizations, that means you have to buy a pro license.

 Anyway, here is tutorial about opensource toolchain of 8-bit PIC, if you wish to get a feel of PIC MCU.